algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 ### Unproven Hypotheses

 * Given a state where the best wine blend is X, it would never be desirable to backtrack to a system state that is worse.
-* A purely �greedy� approach won�t produce an optimal result.
+* A purely "greedy" approach won't produce an optimal result.
 * Precomputing the list of possible transitions based purely on tank volumes can be desirable.
 * The Manhattan distance metric might yield the same results
 * Computing stuck states could be useful and might want to be penalized.
 * It could be useful to score the ability to create blends that can be combined with the target blend effectively, rather than just the combined.
 * Knowing what tank combinations add up to a particular value might optimize the process of figuring out transition possibilities.
 * Sometimes random searching a tree of possibilities might be good to prevent the system from getting stuck in local minima.
-* A deeper lookahead, even if all cases can�t be considered might still be desirable.
+* A deeper lookahead, even if all cases can't be considered might still be desirable.

 ### Proven Hypotheses